 - Spleen, heart, kidney, lung, etc.

-By-products (co-products) are actually found in many places, not just pet foods!
-Many by-products we humans use and consume on a daily basis are not labeled as by-products (or co-products), but that’s what they are.
+By-products (co-products) are found in many places, not just pet foods!
+Many by-products we humans use and consume daily are not labeled as by-products (or co-products), but that’s what they are.

 That word ‘by-products’ sounds gross and cheap, when really, it’s exactly what a dog needs in their diet.
 Allow me to explain.